kellykochanski/rescal-snow/paper/paper.md

 ### Example simulations
 We have been able to use Rescal-snow to simulate the formation and movement of snow dunes and snow-waves under a range of wind, snowfall, and sintering conditions.
-We illustrate these results through the example simulations in our `README` file, and in the [associated tutorial](docs/rescal-snow-tutorial.md), which also leads readers through a previously-unmodeled scientific question: how do bedforms affect the accumulation of snow?
+We illustrate these results through the example simulations in our `README` file, and in the [associated tutorial](../docs/rescal-snow-tutorial.md), which also leads readers through a previously-unmodeled scientific question: how do bedforms affect the accumulation of snow?

-__Does this link to the tutorial need to be an absolute link?
-Clicking it from the PDF does not work.__

 ### Limitations
 The natural length and time scales of Rescal-snow are set by the configuration of the cellular automata.